-An ideal evaluation of an interviewer’s performance would involve a combination of quantitative and qualitative metrics.
+An ideal interview performance measurement would involve a combination of quantitative and qualitative metrics.

-Quantitative metrics could include the number of total interviews/applicant and total interviews/hire (in isolation each tells you about the exhaustiveness of the process but together it will talk about the effectiveness.
-For example, a lower total interview/applicant means your first-level interviewers or phone screeners are doing a great job but if it leads to a higher total interview/hire, this indicates a problem of a bad indicating bad source of hire (SoH).
+Quantitative metrics in the interview performance measurement include the number of total interviews/applicant and total interviews/hire (in isolation, each tells you about the exhaustiveness of the process, but together, it will talk about the effectiveness.
+For example, a lower total interview/applicant means your first-level interviewers or phone screeners are doing a great job.
+Still, if it leads to a higher complete interview/hire, this indicates a problem of a bad telling the wrong source of hire (SoH).

-Qualitative metrics are difficult to quantify but equally important, for example, consider the quality of questions as a metric.
-You can always try and work with qualitative metrics.
-Considering the example of the quality of questions metric, we would advise to have a repository of quality questions and then tracking if the interviewers are sticking to this question bank or similar questions.
-BarRaiser AI tool helps create the repository/question bank and track the implementation.
+Qualitative metrics are difficult to quantify but equally important; for example, consider the quality of questions as a metric.
+You can always try to work with qualitative metrics.
+Considering the example of the quality of questions metric, we would advise having a repository of quality questions and tracking if the interviewers are sticking to this question bank or similar questions.
+BarRaiser AI tool helps create the repository/question bank and follow the implementation.

-In this article, we will work mostly with work with Quantitative metrics (either pure mathematical or a mathematical derivation of the Qualitative metric).
+In this article on interview performance measurement, we will work primarily with Quantitative metrics (either pure mathematical or a mathematical derivation of the Qualitative metric).